Regulatory Model Numbers

 Connecting Power Cables

 Power cords are optional and must be ordered separately.
-You must select an approved power cord that is compliant with local and national electrical codes or order one from Arista for use with the device.
+You must use an approved power cord compliant with local and national electrical codes or order one from Arista for use with the device.

-Installation of this equipment must comply with local and national electrical codes.
-Consult with the appropriate regulatory agencies and inspection authorities to assure compliance.
+Note: Installation of this equipment must comply with local and national electrical codes.
+If necessary, consult with the appropriate regulatory agencies and inspection authorities to ensure compliance.

 Installation de cet équipement doit être conformes aux codes électriques locaux et nationaux.
 Si nécessaire, consulter les organismes de réglementation appropriés et des autorités de contrôle pour assurer la conformité.

 The switch operates with two installed power supplies.
 At least one power supply must connect to a power source.
 Two circuits provide redundancy protection.
-The Rear Panel displays the location of the power supplies on the switch's rear panel.
+Rear Panel displays the location of the power supplies on the rear panel of the switch.

 Lire toutes les instructions d’installation avant de brancher le système à la source d’alimentation.